riteshintro/riteshintro/README.md

 <div>
   I’m a passionate software developer with a keen interest in crafting clean, efficient, and scalable code.
 I enjoy working across various technologies and building innovative solutions that solve real-world problems.
 Here’s a bit about me:<br><br>
   <ul>
-  <li>🧑‍💻 Core Skills: Proficient in [Primary Programming Languages/Technologies], with solid experience in [Frameworks, Libraries, or Tools].</li>
+  <li>🧑‍💻 Core Skills: Proficient in Javascript/Typescript, with solid experience in React, React Native, and Nestjs.</li>
   <li>🚀 Projects: I love contributing to open-source projects and have worked on [mention key personal or professional projects briefly, e.g., “an e-commerce app,” “a real-time chat application”].</li>
   <li>📚 Learning: Always expanding my knowledge base – currently diving into [Current Learning Focus/Technology].</li>
   <li>💡 Hobbies: Besides coding, I enjoy [mention hobbies related to development or other personal interests, e.g., “exploring new tech, reading tech blogs, and learning about AI”].</li>